Optimus 360 Joystick System

-The concept for the Optimus 360 Joystick System is not new and in fact stems from the Teleflex electronic power-steering subsystem.
-This was SeaStar’s original power steering system which was required for the install of the original joystick.
+The concept for the Optimus 360 Joystick System is not new and in fact stems from the Teleflex electronic power-steering sub-system.
+This was SeaStar’s original power steering system, which was required for the install of the original joystick.
 Well, today’s updated Optimus 360 Joystick is no different, as SeaStar’s Electronic Power Steering (EPS) System is still a required install, and otherwise used as the backbone for the Optimus 360 Joystick’s installation.
-The main 5 modules that comprise the EPS are:
+The five main modules that comprise the EPS are:

 - Optimus EPS Electronic Helm

 - Optimus SmartCylinder

 - Optimus CANtrak Display